Aadhav-VijayaSaravanan/harry/README.md

 # harry

-The `harry` program analyzes a sequence to determine whether it is an arithmetic sequence, a geometric sequence, or neither.
+This program checks if a given sequence is arithmetic or geometric, and outputs the nth term formula for it.

 ## Usage